cannatag/ldap3/python3-ldap/docs/sphinx/source/connections.rst

 * STRATEGY_LDIF_PRODUCER: the request is transformed in a *ldif-change* format and an LDIF output is returned

+.. sidebar:: Lazy connections

+   * In a lazy connection when you open() and bind() nothing is executed.
+These operation are deferred until an effective LDAP operation (add, modify, delete, compare, modifyDn, search, extended) is performed.
+If unbind() is executed when still in deferred status all deferred operation are cancelled and nothing is sent over the network.
+    This can be helpful when your application opens connections ahead of knowing if an effective operation will be necessary.

 Connection parameters are:

 * server: the Server object to be contacted.
 It can be a ServerPool.
 In this case the ServerPool pooling strategy is followed when opening the connection